zinebmalty/Delivery-Reliabilty-Profitability-Risk-Analysis/README.md

 - Track key KPIs:
   - Late delivery rate
   - Shipping duration gap
-  - Performance by region and category
 - Use dashboards to monitor performance continuously and support decision-making

 **Result:** This enables proactive management of delivery performance

 ##  Conclusion

-This analysis revealed that delivery delays are widespread across all area of the business.
 Despite stable profitability, delivery performance remains poor, with more than half of orders delivered late and no significant improvement over time.
 The findings highlight a clear misalignment between operational efficiency and business performance, emphasizing the need for improvements in planning, execution, and service reliability and addressing these issues is essential to enhance customer satisfaction and ensure sustainable business growth.